Master of Arts in Digital Studies

 In the Spring Quarter, students take one required core course in Digital Studies (DIGS) and two elective courses:

-• Two elective courses chosen from a preapproved list or individually approved by the Director of Curriculum and Instruction
+• Two elective courses chosen from a preapproved list or individually approved by the Associate Director of Curriculum and Instruction

 Students in the two-year research-intensive version of the master’s program take courses full-time on the University of Chicago campus for two consecutive academic years.
 In their first year, they take the same six core courses as the students doing a one-year M.A. (described above) and three courses prescribed for their area of specialization.
 In their second year, they take additional courses prescribed for their area of specialization and do a thesis project in that area under the supervision of a faculty advisor.
 The tuition fee is reduced by 50 percent in the second year.

 The proposed area of specialization must be indicated at the time of application to the two-year M.A. program.
-Four areas of specialization are currently available.
-A specialization in Digital Ethics is planned for the future.
-Click the links below for more information on each of the areas of specialization:
+Four areas of specialization are currently available and are listed below.
+A specialization in Digital Ethics and Public Discourse is planned for the future.

 Thesis Project

 In their second year, students will do a thesis project under the guidance of a thesis advisor who is a University of Chicago faculty member, instructional professor, or lecturer.
 The thesis advisor may or may not be someone whose own research entails computational methods.
-The Director of Curriculum and Instruction of the Forum for Digital Culture will work with students to select a feasible topic and find a suitable advisor.
+The Associate Director of Curriculum and Instruction of the Forum for Digital Culture will work with students to select a feasible topic and find a suitable advisor.
 Training and advice concerning the computational methods used in the thesis project will be provided by the staff of the Forum for Digital Culture.

 The thesis must have a software component as well as a written component.
 In the written component, the student will explain the computational aspects of the project and reflect critically on the methods being used with reference to the historical development of these methods and the assumptions underlying them and with reference to current debates in digital humanities.
 The length of the written component of the thesis may vary, depending on the subject matter and the expectations of the thesis advisor, but it will be at least 25 pages and no more than 50 pages of text (double-spaced 12-point Times New Roman with one-inch margins), not counting illustrations and bibliographic references.

-Students must submit to the Director of Curriculum and Instruction a thesis proposal form signed by the thesis advisor no later than the end of Week 6 of the Spring Quarter of their first year.
+Students must submit to the Associate Director of Curriculum and Instruction a thesis proposal form signed by the thesis advisor no later than the end of Week 6 of the Spring Quarter of their first year.
 This form will contain the thesis title and abstract and a schedule for regular consultation with the faculty advisor and the Forum staff, who will help the student with the technical aspects of the project.

-The completed thesis project (both the software component and the written component) must be submitted to the thesis advisor and the Director of Curriculum and Instruction no later than the end of Week 6 in the Spring Quarter of the student’s second year in the program.
+The completed thesis project (both the software component and the written component) must be submitted to the thesis advisor and the Associate Director of Curriculum and Instruction no later than the end of Week 6 in the Spring Quarter of the student’s second year in the program.

 Summer Internship